Ishaan20072612/AI-Resume-Analyzer/README.md

 # AI Resume Analyzer

-An AI-powered resume analyzer that scores your resume against a job description, identifies skill gaps, and gives ATS optimization tips — built with Claude and Streamlit.
+An AI-powered resume analyzer that scores your resume against a job description, identifies skill gaps, and gives ATS optimization tips — built with Llama 3.3 70B via Groq and Streamlit.
+Completely free to use.

 ---